stschiff/msmc-tools/README.md

 This is a little script that converts a fasta file with a mappability mask (see Heng Li's [SNPable](http://lh3lh3.users.sourceforge.net/snpable.shtml)) to a bed file.
 Have a look at the script, you should change the path to the fasta file.

 ### ms2multihetsep.awk
 This is a little awk script that converts [ms](http://home.uchicago.edu/rhudson1/source/mksamples.html) output to MSMC input files.
 This will also work for the [SCRM simulator](http://scrm.github.io), which runs much faster than ms and is recommended!
-The script should be used like this `awk -f ms2multihetsep.awk < ms_output.txt > msmc_input.txt`.
+The script should be used like this `awk -v chr=<chr> -f ms2multihetsep.awk < ms_output.txt > msmc_input.txt`.